domichel/fvwm-xdg-menu/README.md

 Currently, only the English and French translations are implemented.
 Please considere to contribute new translations.
 It is just to add them in the files in /usr/share/desktop-directories.

-Artwork contributions for the icons will be very welcome too.
+Artwork contributions in order to get a more consistent icon theme will be very welcome too.

 Enjoy,